 The company also operates a pension scheme providing benefits based on final pensionable pay for qualifying employees.
 Under the schemes, the employees are entitled to retirement benefits of 1/80th of final pensionable salary for each year of service.
-No other post-retirement benefits are provided.

 The scheme is a funded scheme.